MarcL/marclittlemore.com/pages/landingpages/bot-building-for-beginners.md

 * Are you a complete chatbot beginner?
 * Have you heard about JSON and have no idea what it is or how you use it?
 * Are you confused by APIs and how they work with Chatfuel?
-* Want to **gain more customers** by making your chatbot work?
+* Want to **gain more customers** by making your chatbot work harder for you?
 * Don't be confused!
 Let me teach you some simple ways to make your chatbot better than your competition.

-## Get Your Free Cheatsheet
+## Get Your Free Guide
-Sign up now and I'll send you my **FREE Chatfuel JSON Cheatsheet**.
+Sign up now and I'll send you my **FREE Chatfuel Chatbot JSON Guide**.
 Learn how you can enhance your bots using interesting JSON responses for Facebook Messenger.

 **^^ Sign up right now! ^^**